samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

             enabled: true
             initialFailoverVersion: 0
             rpcAddress: "127.0.0.1:7233"
-    //replicationConsumer:
+    #replicationConsumer:
-      //type: kafka
+      #type: kafka
 ```
 - `currentClusterName` - *required* - the name of the current cluster. **Warning**: This value is immutable and will be ignored after the first run.
-- `enableGlobalDomain` - *Default:* false
+- `enableGlobalDomain` - *Default:* `false`.
 - `replicationConsumerConfig` - determines which method to use to consume replication tasks.
 The type may be either `kafka` or `rpc`.
-- `failoverVersionIncrement` - the increment of each cluster version when failover happens
+- `failoverVersionIncrement` - the increment of each cluster version when failover happens.
-- `masterClusterName` - the master cluster name, only the master cluster can register / update domain.
+- `masterClusterName` - the master cluster name, only the master cluster can register/update domain.
 All clusters can do domain failover.
-- `clusterInformation` - contains a map of cluster names to ClusterInformation definitions.
-ClusterInformation sections consist of:
+- `clusterInformation` - contains a map of cluster names to `ClusterInformation` definitions. `ClusterInformation` sections consist of:
   - `enabled` - *boolean*
-  - `InitialFailoverVersion`
+  - `initialFailoverVersion`
-  - `rpcAddress` indicate the remote service address(Host:Port).
+  - `rpcAddress` - indicate the remote service address (host:port).
 Host can be DNS name.
+Use `dns:///` prefix to enable round-robin between IP address for DNS name.

 ## services
 The `services` section contains configuration keyed by service role type.
 There are four supported service roles: